Ajith-Bondili/orchids-challenge/README.md

   - The main agent ("software developer assistant") uses a ReAct-style architecture, choosing tools based on the user's prompt.
   - It can use a "clone" tool to generate new HTML/CSS from the screenshot and DOM, or "edit" tools to modify the cloned site.
   - The system prompt is engineered to instruct the LLM to act as a pixel-perfect front-end engineer, using the screenshot as the source of truth and the DOM for content.

-- **Output & Persistence:**
-  - The LLM generates a new, clean, and visually faithful HTML output, saved as `page.html` and displayed in the preview panel.
-  - The default `page.html` and `page.css` provides a clean starting state, and is overwritten only when a new site is cloned

-**Design Choices:**
-- Avoids hallucinations and over-abstraction by grounding the LLM in both the screenshot and real DOM structure.
-- Modular, tool-based design allows for easy extension (e.g., adding new tools such as write_javascript for_functionality) instead of adding more nodes and edges if done through a router approach.